la2050/archive/_projects/2016/people-for-parks-community-school-parks-go-kid-healthy.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/5359541815741-team91.jpg
 project_video: 'https://www.youtube.com/embed/ydbOMK-5HPM?rel=0&amp;showinfo=0'
-project_description: >-
+project_summary: >-
-  In 2016, People for Parks (PFP) opened 9 new Community School Parks (CSPs) for use during non-school hours, providing a park within walking distance of 45,000 Angelenos.
-In 2017, PFP will operate 11 CSPs and through a strategic partnership with Kid Healthy, train parents and residents in neighborhood engagement, recruiting, playground management and physical activities.
-  Community mobilization by PFP and Kid Healthy will keep these play spaces open and sustainable.
+  People for Parks transforms public park access.
+Partnering with Kid Healthy we’ll train parents to grow our 11 new Community School Parks into vibrant places for kids and families to play and thrive.
 project_is_collaboration: 'Yes'
 project_collaborators: >-
   We are collaborating with Kid Healthy, a community based organization, on